 Anglers will get one more day to fish the Columbia River Subarea for halibut on Friday.

-The WDFW has determined a sufficient quota left statewide to allow more days in every marine region alongside Washington’s coast.
+The WDFW has determined that there is a sufficient quota left statewide to allow more days in every marine region alongside Washington’s coast.

-Washington and Oregon co-manage the Columbia River Subarea and feature license reciprocity, so fishers out of Oregon ports in the subarea could be allowed to participate inside the all-depth halibut fishery as well.
+Washington and Oregon co-manage the Columbia River Subarea and feature license reciprocity, so fishers out of Oregon ports in the subarea could also participate in the all-depth halibut fishery.

-Additional opportunities to fish for Pacific halibut also stay open in other regions of Oregon.
+Additional opportunities to fish for Pacific halibut remain open in other Oregon regions.

-The all-intensity halibut fishery inside the Central Oregon Coast Subarea is scheduled to be open July four-6, with the capacity for the extra lower back-up dates of July 18-20 to open, if quota stays.
+The all-intensity halibut fishery inside the Central Oregon Coast Subarea is scheduled to be open July four-6, with the capacity for the extra lower backup dates of July 18-20 to open if the quota stays.

-The summer season all-intensity season is scheduled to start on Aug.
+The all-intensity summer season is scheduled to start on Aug.
 2-3 and be open every other Friday and Saturday until Oct.
 31, or the quota of 67,898 pounds has been met.

 Days on which Pacific halibut fishing is open may be announced on the NOAA Fisheries hotline (1-800-662-9825) and posted on the ODFW Marine Resources Program Website.

-The CSF reviews that the signs and symptoms stolen from the Merrill Lake area had been again anonymously.
-The signs and symptoms held special importance for the fly-fishing club individuals because they have been made using a membership member who died.
-The club had reached out to the public for statistics approximately the thefts and is happy to have them returned.
+The CSF reviews that the signs and symptoms stolen from the Merrill Lake area were again anonymous.
+The signs and symptoms held special importance for the fly-fishing club members because they were made using a deceased membership member.
+The club had reached out to the public for statistics about the thefts and is happy to have them returned.